patarapolw/xgit/README.md

 ## Note

-`.gitignore` is generated from <https://www.gitignore.io/>, but this project also allows me to generate a custom `.gitignore` based on [/xgit/gitignore/](/xgit/gitignore/).
+- `.gitignore` is generated from <https://www.gitignore.io/>, but this project also allows me to generate a custom `.gitignore` based on [/xgit/gitignore/](/xgit/gitignore/).
+- To learn more about my experience with Git, see <https://github.com/patarapolw/SimpleGit>